 By the way, I'm not talking seated dinners.
 These events are cocktail party-style with drinks and maybe a few passed hors d'œuvres.
 Other people seem to go in and out of them with some ease, I'm just not sure how to do it.

-Stuck at the 'Party'
+Thanks so much, Stuck at the 'Party'

 Ah, the party escape.
 It's an important skill to learn, a craft to develop, and an art to perfect.